 RIMS II is widely used in both the public and private sector.
 In the public sector, for example, the Department of Defense uses RIMS II to estimate the regional impacts of military base closings.
 State transportation departments use RIMS II to estimate the regional impacts of airport construction and expansion.
-In the private-sector, analysts and consultants use RIMS II to estimate the regional impacts of shopping malls and sports stadiums.
+In the private-sector, analysts and consultants use RIMS II to estimate the regional impacts of a variety of projects, such as the development of shopping malls and sports stadiums.